Hollywood Central Park: Funding

-In 2023, the city requested a federal grant from the a DOT initiative to develop park and engineering analysis, to get the park shovel ready. $3.59 million dollars were granted in March 2024 through the Reconnecting Communities Pilot Program and Neighborhood Access and Equity Programs.
-Federal funds through the Infrastructure Investment and Jobs Act passed in 2021.
+In 2023, the city requested a federal grant from the a Department of Transportation to develop park and engineering analysis in an effort to get the park shovel-ready. $3.59 million was granted through the Infrastructure Investment and Jobs Act in 2024.

 Parkscape

-The park would stretch along the freeway from Bronson Avenue bridge south to Santa Monica Boulevard bridge.
+The park would cover 38 acre along US 101 between the Bronson Avenue and Santa Monica Boulevard bridges.